MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | build_date
 -------------------|----------------------------------------------------
-Definition         | The `build_date` attribute specifies the date in which the creating application binary was built, as a string in YYYY-MM-DD format.
+Definition         | The `build_date` attribute specifies the date in which the creating application binary was built, as a string in ISO 8601 YYYY-MM-DD format.
 Is Attribute Of    | creatingApplication, creatingLibrary Examples           | `2014-09-13`
 Repeatbility       | Not repeatable